Lazy-Solutions/AdvancedSceneManager/workarounds.md

-## Compilation errors when importing (mostly seems to be an issue with Unity 2019):
+## Compilation errors when importing:

 Right click 'AdvancedSceneManager' folder and press 'Reimport'.
 If this does not work, please try restarting Unity.
-Compilation errors when using addressables (or addressable support not enabled):

 ## ASM Addressable support not usable